Non-Stationary Wireless Channel Modeling Approach Based on Extreme Value Theory for Ultra-Reliable Communications: Introduction

-The goal of this paper is to propose a novel channel modeling methodology based on EVT for the statistical characterization of the lower tail distribution of the samples in a non-stationary sequence of the channel data.
-We use received signal power at constant transmit power as channel data, since the received signal power is equivalent to using the squared amplitude of the channel state information \cite{urllc_02}.
-This paper extends the EVT based wireless channel modeling methodology in \cite{Mehrnia2020} for non-stationary channel data by determining the measurable external factors that cause non-stationarity and modeling the parameters of fitting distributions as a change-point function of time.
+The goal of this paper is to propose a novel channel modeling methodology based on EVT for the statistical characterization of the lower tail distribution of a non-stationary channel data.
+We use received signal power at constant transmit power as channel data, since the received signal power is equivalent to using the squared amplitude of the channel state information \cite{urllc_02}, \cite{Mehrnia2020}.
+This paper extends the EVT based wireless channel modeling methodology in \cite{Mehrnia2020} for non-stationary channel data by determining the measurable external factors that cause non-stationarity.
+Then, it models the parameters of fitting distributions as a change-point function of time.
 First, the wireless channel data sequence is split into smaller groups, each of which corresponds to the same value of the external factor causing non-stationarity.
 Then, the generalized Pareto distribution is fitted to the lower tail of the received power distribution in each group.
-The original contributions of this work are listed as follows: \begin{itemize} \item We provide a novel methodology for determining the measurable external factors that cause non-stationarity in the channel data sequence, and then, splitting the data into smaller groups, each of which contains the samples collected under the same factor. \item We provide a novel approach for modeling the extremes of each group exceeding a given threshold by fitting the generalized Pareto distribution (GPD) to the distribution of the channel lower tail, while the threshold is determined optimally.
+The original contributions of this work are listed as follows: \begin{itemize} \item We provide a novel methodology for determining the measurable external factors that cause non-stationarity in the channel data sequence.
+This methodology splits the data sequence into smaller stationary groups, each of which contains the samples collected under the same factor. \item We provide a novel approach for modeling the extremes of each group exceeding a given threshold by fitting the generalized Pareto distribution (GPD) to the distribution of the channel lower tail while the threshold is determined optimally.
 Thereupon, we model the shape and scale parameters of GPD as a change-point function of time. \item We demonstrate the superiority of the proposed channel modeling methodology for deriving the tail statistics of a non-stationary channel sequence in terms of the deviance statistic, compared to the case in which the channel is assumed stationary. \end{itemize}

 The rest of the paper is organized as follows: Section~\ref{sec:background} describes the basics of EVT for stationary and non-stationary sequences.
 Section~\ref{sec:methodology} presents the channel modeling methodology for characterizing the extremes of a non-stationary sequence.
 Section \ref{sec:performance evaluation} provides the performance evaluation of the proposed algorithm on the data collected within the engine compartment of Fiat Linea under various engine vibrations and driving scenarios.
 Finally, Section~\ref{sec:conclusions} concludes the paper.